2Lynk/OneBlock/README.md

 37. **Dinosaur Fossils**: Dino Egg Fragment, Preserved DNA, Amber Resin, Volcanic Glass
 38. **Alien Landscape**: Meteor Shard, Exotic Spore, Cosmic Crystal, Anti-Gravity Pebble

-### Full List of Defaults:
-- The full and sorted list of default levels and rare drops is available at [oneblock.2lynk.dev/generator](https://oneblock.2lynk.dev/generator).

 ### Customization and Configurability:
 - **Custom Levels and Drops**: Tailor levels and drops according to your preferences.
 - **Adjustable Level Progression**: Modify how quickly or slowly players progress through levels.
 - **Flexible Drop Mechanics**: Configure the probability and types of rare drops.

-### Showcase Version:
-- Experience **One Block** live at `oneblock.2lynk.dev`.
-Check out a fully functioning showcase version of the mod in Minecraft 1.20.4.

 ### Default Settings:
 - **Level Multiplier**: `2`